House Democrats To Get Some Mueller Report Material, But Contempt Vote Is Still On

 Judiciary Committee ranking Republican Doug Collins of Georgia welcomed the agreement, which he said undercut charges by Democrats that the Trump administration is "stonewalling" Congress, but asked why the Democratic majority would go ahead with a contempt vote in view of the concessions made by the Justice Department.

-"In light of today's agreement from the Justice Department, it's logical to ask: Is the chairman prepared to rescind his baseless recommendation to hold the attorney general in contempt, or do House Democrats still plan to green light lawsuits against the attorney general and former White House counsel tomorrow?"
+"In light of today's agreement from the Justice Department, it's logical to ask: Is the chairman prepared to rescind his baseless recommendation to hold the attorney general in contempt, or do House Democrats still plan to greenlight lawsuits against the attorney general and former White House counsel tomorrow?"
 Collins asked.

 The dispute centers over underlying evidence developed during the Russia investigation by the office of former special counsel Robert Mueller.
 Nadler wanted an unredacted copy of Mueller's final report and material collected by the special counsel's team that informed its findings.